jzombie/rust-simd-r-drive/README.md

   <img src="./assets/storage-layout.png" title="Storage Layout" />
 </div>

+_Note: Illustration is conceptual and does not show the 64-byte aligned  boundaries used in the actual on-disk format.
+In practice, every payload is padded to start on a fixed 64-byte boundary for cacheline and SIMD efficiency._

 Aligned entry (non-tombstone):

 | Offset Range   | Field              | Size (Bytes) | Description                       |